Phoenix, AZ

 - Cracked, chipped, or damaged tooth

-Do I Need a Surgical or Non-surgical Root Canal?
+Do I Need a Surgical or Non-Surgical Root Canal?

 In most cases, a non-surgical root canal is the recommended procedure to address a tooth with an infected or compromised pulp.
 The alternative in many cases is tooth extraction.
 A non-surgical root canal is a much easier procedure than an extraction, and it allows the patient to keep their natural tooth.

 If a non-surgical root canal fails or is unsuitable for the tooth damage/infection present, a surgical root canal must be done.
 Local anesthetic is used to numb the area, and the dentist cuts an incision in the gums to get to the root of the tooth.
-Infected or inflamed tissue and the end of the tooth root is removed, and the end of the root canal may be filled with a root-end filling.
+Infected or inflamed tissue and the end of the tooth root are removed, and the end of the root canal may be filled with a root-end filling.

 Dr. Cavendish will do a thorough examination to determine which type of root canal is best for you.
-He and his team can help you understand the differences of surgical vs. non-surgical root canal work, and advise you on what to expect during the procedure, as well as how to care for your tooth afterwards.
+He and his team can help you understand the differences between surgical vs. non-surgical root canal work, and advise you on what to expect during the procedure, as well as how to care for your tooth afterwards.
 Contact us for more information.

 What to Expect During the Procedure